Chanceth/chanceth.github.io/README.md

 # chanceth.github.io

+Our system and Reddit will be open for everyone soon as possible.

 What is Ethereum ?
 Ethereum is an open-source, public, blockchain-based distributed computing platform and operating system featuring smart contract functionality.
 It supports a modified version of Nakamoto consensus via transaction-based state transitions.